amir5000/fadingNav/README.md

 # fadingNav
-A jquery plugin to fade the NavBar as you scroll include the plugin script file fadingNav.js & to initialize the plugin you need to:
+A jquery plugin to fade the NavBar as you scroll to include you need to follow the 3 steps below.

 * First include jQuery.